CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

 ## setMatchUpStatus

-Sets either matchUpStatus or score and winningSide; values to be set are passed in outcome object.
-Handles any winner/loser participant movements within or across structures.
+Sets either `matchUpStatus` or `score` and `winningSide`; values to be set are passed in `outcome` object.
+Handles any winner/loser participant movements within or across `structures`.

 ```js
 const outcome = {